bigonil/BH-PCMLAI/README.md

 ## Repository:

 The code, visualizations, and detailed analysis can be found in the GitHub repository: [GitHub Repository Link White Wine Quality](https://github.com/bigonil/BH-PCMLAI/blob/main/white_whine_quality/try_it_12.1_improving_white_wine.ipynb)

+# 4) Practical Application Assignment 17.1: Comparing Classifiers

+## Introduction:

+## Dataset Overview:

+## Repository:

+The code, visualizations, and detailed analysis can be found in the GitHub repository: [[GitHub Repository Link Practical Application Assignment 11.1](https://github.com/bigonil/BH-PCMLAI/blob/main/practical_application_II/prompt_II.ipynb)].

+Use CRISP-DM, which stands for Cross-Industry Standard Process for Data Mining, is a widely used methodology for data mining projects.
+It provides a structured approach to planning and executing data mining tasks.
+Below, we detail each phase of the CRISP-DM process, highlighting how it applies to typical data science projects like the one we’ve been discussing involving vehicle price prediction through regression models.

+### 1. **Business Understanding**